| Activities

 Professor Barbara Haskel and supported in part

-* Le soutien à
+by the IES. * Le soutien à

 domicile des personnes âgées fragilisées : un labyrinthe relationnel